sanjaypauloct1989/ML_Capstone-Yes_Bank_Stock_closing_Prediction/README.md

 Low- price of stock is minimum during the given time.
 In Addition to the regular EDA process we have added ML Programming to train the data.
 The models used are: -

-Linear Regression
+Linear Regression,
-Ridge Regression
+Ridge Regression,
-Lasso Regression
+Lasso Regression,
 ElasticNet Regression

 Throughout the project we learn many things such as problem statement, technical side of the ML model.
 We deal with open, close, high, low price as Yes bank dataset and learn how we predict the value of stocks by analysis of their previous performance.